Concussion at Cappino

 - developing and properly executing an action plan in the event of a suspected concussion

 - using baseline testing and sports vision training to establish norms and target deficits

 - ensuring that the concussion is managed properly and that the return to play prepares the athletes for the demands of their specific sports

-All athletes, coaches, parents and support staff play in integral role in preventing and managing concussions.
+All athletes, coaches, parents and support staff play an integral role in preventing and managing concussions.
 Ideally, each groups would be trained on how to identify a potential concussion and the steps they need to take to help manage the injury.
-It is equally important that everyone in the athletes life understand the risk they are taking if that continue to play after sustaining a concussion or return to play prematurely.
+It is equally important that everyone in the athletes life understand the risk they are taking if they continue to play after sustaining a concussion or return to play prematurely.
 Athletes are tough to play through pain.
-Admitting an injury can be perceived as weakness.
+Admitting an injury can be perceived as a weakness.

 Concussion action plan

 Ensure that there is someone on the sideline tasked with identifying potential concussions, also known as a concussion spotter.
-This person will need to receive some training, they will also need to have a direct line to the coach or official to recommend that the play be stopped or that the athlete be removed from play for further evaluation
+This person will need to receive some training, they will also need to have a direct line to the coach or official to recommend that the play be stopped or that the athlete be removed from the play for further evaluation